juhasev/sample-ninja-help/panel-health.md

 The panel health score measures how many panelist are invited and completing projects.
 If the started count than the invited count then started count is used instead i.e. you run a lot of projects that do not send invitations our at all.
 The selected period and/or **Sub Panel** filter affects the health score.

 > Formula is: invited count OR started count / completed count x 100%

+> Low health score is indication of panelist fatigue or other issues like panelists are not completing enough projects and therefore not earning any reward points.

 ### Active vs. Engaged